ForwardStar/gfe_driver/README.md

 due to the usage of global variables in some systems and other naming clashes.
 Instead, it is safer to reconfigure and rebuild the driver each time for a single specific system. -->

+For the rest of the configuration part, note that you need to reconfigure it for each time you evaluate a different method.

 ##### Forward*

 We have placed the library in this repository as `libFSTAR.a`.
 You can configure the driver with: